bburns/LanguageModels/doc/report/Report.md

 properly justified based on the characteristics of the problem. -->

-Until recently, n-grams were state of the art in word prediction - Recurrent Neural Networks were able to beat n-grams in 2003, though at the cost of greater training time (Bengio 2003).
+Until recently, n-grams were state of the art in word prediction - Recurrent Neural Networks were able to beat them in 2003, though at the cost of greater training time (Bengio 2003).

 A Recurrent Neural Network (RNN) is able to remember arbitrary amounts of